Java | Overriding equal() Method

 - Overriding equals(Object) method should adhere to the general contract as documented in

-class API.
+Objectclass API.

 The equals method implements an equivalence relation on non-null object references: